Overview

 • Blanching, mottled bruising/redness, or pain (beyond tenderness as you would expect with bruising or swelling).

-• Symptoms of a severe allergic reaction can include shortness of breath, wheezing, coughing, difficulty swallowing, swelling of the tongue, eyelids, lips, hoarseness of the voice, stomach pain, nausea or diarrhoea.
+• Symptoms of a severe allergic reaction.
+This can include shortness of breath, wheezing, coughing, difficulty swallowing, swelling of the tongue, eyelids, lips, hoarseness of the voice, stomach pain, nausea or diarrhoea.
 If you have any of the above symptoms please report to your nearest Accident and Emergency Department or call 999 for an ambulance.

 Subscribe to our newsletter to receive the latest news & updates